tiramiseb/abandoned_ospfm-web/README.rst

 *OSPFM-web*  is a web GUI  (graphical user interface)  for OSPFM  (*Open Source Personal Finance Management server*).

-OSPFM-web is meant  to be part of a  Software-as-a-Service finance application, whose name is still undecided.
+OSPFM-web is a part of a future Software-as-a-Service finance application named everCount.

 Short technical description
 ===========================